 To discuss your course choice, please contact the exchange coordinator (see above).
 Please also submit your Learning Agreement, which is required for all Erasmus exchanges, to the exchange coordinator before the semester begins.

 Registration for lectures takes place in Portal2.
-Please navigate to My Portal² > My Degree Planner and register for the lectures you would like to attend.
-The registration period for lectures in spring 2019 begins on January 22 and ends on February 25, 2019.
+You can register via the specific course details (Studying > Search for courses) or via My Portal² > My Degree Planner.
+The registration period for lectures in fall 2019 begins on August 19 and ends on September 13, 2019.
 During this time you can register and deregister from any lecture on your own accord.
 A manual for course registrations can be found in Portal2 > User Manuals > For Students.
 Please note that elective modules offered by other departments may require a different registration procedure.
 For more information please check the Courses and Course Regulation section.
 Courses in the core module are not open to exchange students.

 All information on accommodation, health insurance, German language courses and many other topics can be found on the myUniMA information portal, which is administered by the International Office.
 You will receive your myUniMA log-in details after you have been nominated by your home institution.
 If you have any questions regarding your stay in Mannheim, please check myUniMA first as the information it contains usually answers most questions.